 Vinyl: Locked Groove

-All vinyl records (at least as far as I know) end in a locked groove.
-That is done to protect the stylus from drifting onto the label, etc. A locked groove simply never advances; the groove changes from the spiral it was on the way in to a closed circle.
-Many of us have experienced the heartbreak of a home-made locked groove, a.k.a. a "broken record" that repeats a phrase ad infinitum until one gets off the couch and picks up the tone arm and manually advances the needle.
+All vinyl records (at least as far as I know) end in a locked groove - this is done to protect the stylus from drifting onto the label, etc. A locked groove simply never advances; the groove changes from the spiral it was on the way in to a closed circle.
+Many of us have experienced the heartbreak of a home-made locked groove, a.k.a. a "broken record," that repeats a phrase ad infinitum until one gets off the couch and picks up the tone arm and manually advances the needle.

 Along the way, someone figured out that the "runout groove" was arable land waiting to be seized.

-I think that the recorded locked groove came, at some point, to represent the medium itself; one need only hear the reference to this experience on the Monty Python track which ends with the loop, "Sorry Squire, I scratched the record.
+I think that the recorded locked groove came, at some point, to represent the medium itself, a synechdoche for the phenomenon of vinyl recordings; one need only hear the reference to this experience on the Monty Python track which ends with the loop, "Sorry Squire, I scratched the record.
 Sorry Squire, I scratched the record.
 Sorry Squire, I scratched the record..."

 See also these lists: